nsacyber/Mitigating-Web-Shells/README.md

 #### Network signatures for common web shell malware
 The provided [Snort signatures](https://github.com/nsacyber/Mitigating-Web-Shells/blob/master/network_signatures.snort.txt) can be used to detect some common web shells that have not been modified to evade detection.
 Some intrusion detection/preventions systems and web application firewalls may already implement these or other web shell signatures.
 Organizations are encouraged to understand their existing network signature posture in this regard.

+### Detecting unpexpected network flows
+In some cases, web shell traffic will cause unexpected network flows.
+For example, if an web shell infected web server is being used proxy requests into a network, then the web server would make web requests to internal network nodes.
+This behavior is abnormal and could be easily recognized in network activity logs.
+Another example would be for a non web server node (e.g., a network device) to suddenly be replying to responding to a web requests from outside the network.
+Administrators should have an intimate knowledge of operated networks and the protocols that nodes should be communicating with.
+Contradications to these norms should be investigated.

+#### Snort signatures to detect unexpected network flows
+The provided Snort signature can aid administrators in identifying unexepected network flows.
+This signature simply alerts when a node in the targeted subnet responds to an HTTP(s) request.
+This signature should be tailored for a specific network by targetting only non-web server nodes.

+`alert tcp 192.168.1.0/24 [443,80] -> any any (msg: "potential unexpected web server"; sid 4000921)`

+Note: ensure that the subnet above (192.l68.1.0) is changed to something appropriate for the target subnet

+### Endpoint Detection and Response (EDR) capabilities
+Some EDR and enhanced logging solutions may be able to detect web shells based on system call or process lineage abnormalities.
+These security products monitor each process on the endpoint including invoked system calls.
+Web shells usually cause the web server process to exhibit unusual behavior.
+For instance, it is uncommon for most benign web servers to launch the ipconfig utility, but this is a common reconnaissance technique enabled by web shells.
+EDRs and enhanced logging solutions will have different capabilities, so administrators are encouraged to understand the solutions available for their environment.

+#### Detecting Web Shells in Windows with Sysmon
+Microsoft Sysmon is a logging tool that enhances logging performed on a Windows system.
+Among other things, Sysmon logs information about how each process is created.
+This information is valuable for indentifying anomalous behavior, such as in the case of malicious web shells.
+Sysmon can be [obtained from Microsoft](https://docs.microsoft.com/en-us/sysinternals/downloads/sysmon) and must be installed on a system to begin enhanced logging.
+Ideally, Sysmon and other Windows logging should be mirrored to a central Security Information and Event Management (SIEM) server where it can be aggregated and queried.

+The query below will report which executables were launched by an IIS web server process.
+In many cases, the web application will cause IIS to launch a process for entirely benign functionality.
+However, there are several executables commonly used by attackers for reconaissance purposes, which are unlikely to be used by a normal web application.
+Some of these executables are listed below.

+##### PowerShell script to indentify Sysmon entries for IIS
+`Get-WinEvent -FilterHashtable @{logname="Micorosft-Windows-Sysmon/Operational";id=1;} |
+Where {$_.message -like "*ParentImage: C:\Windows\System32\inetsrv\w3wp.exe*"} |
+%{$_.properties[4]} |
+Sort-Object -Property value -Unique`

+##### Windows executables commonly used by attackers and rarely launched by benign IIS applications
++ arp.exe
++ at.exe
++ bitsadmin.exe
++ certutil.exe
++ cmd.exe
++ dsget.exe
++ dsquery.exe
++ find.exe
++ findstr.exe
++ fsutil.exe
++ hostname.exe
++ ipconfig.exe
++ nbstat.exe
++ net.exe
++ net1.exe
++ netdom.exe
++ netsh.exe
++ netstat.exe
++ nltest.exe
++ nslookup.exe
++ ntdsutil.exe
++ pathping.exe
++ ping.exe
++ powershell.exe
++ qprocess.exe
++ query.exe
++ qwinsta.exe
++ reg.exe
++ rundll32.exe
++ sc.exe
++ schtasks.exe
++ systeminfo.exe
++ tasklist.exe
++ tracert.exe
++ ver.exe
++ vssadmin.exe
++ wevtutil.exe
++ whoami.exe
++ wmic.exe
++ wusa.exe

+#### Detecting Web Shells in Linux with Auditd

 ## Preventing Web Shells
 ### McAfee Host Intrusion Prevention System (HIPS) rules to lock down web directories